citygml4j/ade-xjc/resources/doc/README.txt

-!app.name! v!app.version! - !app.title!
+!app.name! - !app.title!

-  This program is free software and comes WITHOUT ANY WARRANTY.
-  See the file LICENSE for more details.
+  This program is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the LICENSE.txt file for more details.

 0. Index
 --------

-1. Licence
+1. License
 2. Copyright
 3. About
 4. System requirements